The Nisqually Watershed Festival is going virtual!

 Salmon Life Cycle Beads: create a bracelet that represents the salmon life cycle and the healthy environment they need!
 (Directions courtesy of City of Bothell.)

 Nisqually Estuary Restoration Puzzle: experience the transformation of restoring over 700 acres of tidal estuary at the Billy Frank Jr. Nisqually National Wildlife Refuge, by making this puzzle with beautiful art from Lucia Harrison.
-Then tune in on September 26 for a live science experience to learn about the bugs that live in the Refuge’s wetlands!
+Then tune in on September 26 for a live science experience to learn about the bugs and other creatures that live in the Refuge’s wetlands!

 Salmon art: decorate your own paper salmon and send it to firstname.lastname@example.org to join our school of fish!
 Just like the wooden fish that decorate the festival most years, a colorful salmon makes a great window or fence decoration to show your watershed pride.
 Download coloring pages of the five species of Nisqually salmon to decorate and display.
 And check out the salmon art from past festivals for inspiration!
 To learn more about the lives of salmon and their importance for the people of the Nisqually Tribe and other Native communities, try the activities for young learners in Since Time Immemorial, Washington State’s Native Education curriculum.